-How you spend your rest days is equally important as how you would spend your training days – especially when it comes to eating, asks Deepthi Velkur.
+How you spend your rest days away from running is equally important as how you would spend your training days – especially when it comes to eating, asks Deepthi Velkur.

 In order to achieve optimal results, planning your meals around your workouts is essential and on your rest days, fuelling your body with the required nutrients needed for repair and muscle growth is paramount.
 How and what you eat has a huge impact on your overall recovery from the previous day’s work out and also impacts your performance on training the next day.

 There are more ways than one to achieve this and it mostly comes down to individual goals, but following a few key principles helps:

 Do not cut back on calorie intake: While many think they need to watch their calorie intake during rest days, it is not necessarily so.
 A proper intake of nutrients is essential as this is the time when the most recovery and adaptation happen.

 A steady supply of calories through the day: People usually tend to start their day with a light breakfast followed by lunch and end with a heavy dinner.
 This does no good because energy depletes as the day progresses making us more susceptible to a breakdown.
 Hence, spacing out your calorie intake through the day is the best approach.
 Additionally, eating fresh fruit and some nuts in between meals will balance it out.

 Balance your macros: For a strong recovery, you need macronutrients such as protein, fibre, and carbs and micronutrients such as vitamin D, calcium, and iron.
 Intake of whole foods like your meat, vegetables, and fruits are also essential in replenishing your body.
 Ensure you fill half your plate up with fresh veggies, fruits, and whole grains to bring a balance in your meal.
 A serving of high quality-protein topped with un-saturated fat ensures you are getting fatty acids which also aids in the recovery process.